zedlopez/ifm/The Recipe Book.md

 [M. Melmoth's Duel] demonstrates three basic techniques: an ever-changing random variation, a random variation changing only after the player has been absent for a while, and a message tweaked to add an extra comment in one special case.
 (Random choices can be quite specifically constrained, as [Ahem] shows in passing.)
 [Fifty Ways to Leave Your Larva] and [Fifty Times Fifty Ways] show how a generic message can be given a tweak to make it a better fit for the person it currently talks about.
 [Curare] picks out an item carried by the player to work into a message, trying to make an apt rather than random choice.
 [Straw Into Gold] demonstrates how to have Inform parrot back the player's choice of name for an object.

 Another reason to vary messages is to avoid unnatural phrasing.
 [Ballpark] turns needlessly precise numbers–another computerish trait–into more idiomatic English.
 (Likewise [Numberless], though it is really an example demonstrating how to split behaviour into many cases.)
-[Prolegomena] shows how to use these vaguer quantifiers any time Inform describes a group of objects (as in "You can see 27 paper clips here.").
+[Prolegomena] shows how to use these vaguer quantifiers any time Inform describes a group of objects (as in ``You can see 27 paper clips here.``).

 [Blink], a short but demanding example from the extreme end of *Writing with Inform*, shows how the basic text variation mechanisms of Inform can themselves be extended.
-[Blackout] demonstrates text manipulation at a lower level, replacing every letter of a room name with "\*" when the player is in darkness.
+[Blackout] demonstrates text manipulation at a lower level, replacing every letter of a room name with "*" when the player is in darkness.

 For how to change printed text to upper, lower, sentence, or title casing, see [Rocket Man].

-[Variety] and [Variety 2] use a relation between actions and verbs so that, for example, the verb "to eat" could be associated with the action "eating".
+[Variety] and [Variety 2] use a relation between actions and verbs so that, for example, the verb `to eat` could be associated with the action `eating`.
 This enables some fancy tricks in describing actions.
 [History Lab] uses such tricks to show how items could be made to remember an appropriate verb to describe whatever last happened to them.

 [Olfactory Settings] shows some basic but powerful ways to make text fully adaptive, in the sense that it can change tense or person dynamically in play.
 [Narrative Register] shows how to make adaptive verbs adapt still further, by becoming more slangy, or more upbeat, and so on.

-[Responsive] modifies one of the standard "responses" from the Standard Rules — "You are carrying nothing."
-[Wesponses] goes very much further, modifying every response to write them as if read out with an exaggerated lisp.
+[Responsive] modifies one of the standard "responses" from the Standard Rules — ``You are carrying nothing.`` [Wesponses] goes very much further, modifying every response to write them as if read out with an exaggerated lisp.

 [Relevant Relations] provides a general way to present room descriptions in terms of what relationships exist between the things seen.
-Inform's regular method is excellent for human-scaled spatial situations, but what about a more abstract story, where things being "on" or "in" other things might not matter, whereas other relationships might?
+Inform's regular method is excellent for human-scaled spatial situations, but what about a more abstract story, where things being `on` or `in` other things might not matter, whereas other relationships might?

 [Fun with Participles] also has some fun with room descriptions, making the sentences about what is present change during play.